-Guaranteed Service Standard Payment Payment to

-to industrial

-domestic and

-customer commercial

-customers

-14 Payments £25 £25

-Distribution or supply companies which fail to provide entitled

-customers with their standards payments within 20 working

-days must make an additional payment.
+Guaranteed Service Standard Payment to domestic customer Payment to industrial and commercial customers 12 Charges and Payments Supply companies must deal with customer queries about their bill or standard payments, or change in payment method within five working days. £25 £25 14 Payments Distribution or supply companies which fail to provide entitled customers with their standards payments within 20 working days must make an additional payment. £25 £25

-^{} Further payments due (of £25) for each subsequent successive period during which the failure continues, up to a cap of £1000 per customer

-2.2 Table 2 below shows the overall standards of performance which do not form part of the draft Regulations but which are outlined here for information only.
-It is intended that the overall standards will be issued for a 28 day consultation period in November 2013 and will be implemented from 1 January 2014.
+- \ Further payments due (of £25) for each subsequent successive period during which the failure continues, up to a cap of £1000 per customer - 2.2 Table 2 below shows the overall standards of performance which do not form part of the Regulations but which are outlined here for information only.
+It is intended that the overall standards will be issued for a 28 day consultation period during March 2014 and will be effective from 1 April 2014.